A Brief Overview: Technology + Entertainment + Design

-At the heart of TED is its main annual conference, currently held in Vancouver, Canada.
+At the heart of TED is its main annual conference, previously held in Long Beach, California, and now held in Vancouver, Canada.
 Over four days, “leading thinkers and doers” are given a maximum of 18 minutes to present “the talk of their lives” in the most compelling way they can through innovative storytelling, with the goal of generating awareness and inspiring action from participants and viewers.

 TED’s brand in fact starts with its business model: it is non-profit and non-partisan.
 This allows it to operate independent of any corporate, political, religious or other influences.
 TED generates revenues ($45 million in 2013) through charging participants upwards of $7,500 to attend its invite-only main conference, screening for prominent thought leaders and influencers in their fields who can support and spread the ideas they see on stage.
-TED also solicits sponsorships from companies such as Google, Coca Cola and GE, allowing them to host pre-event activities or social spaces during the conference while maintaining strict separation of church and state to ensure sponsors have no influence on content.
-Funding also comes from video advertising, licensing fees and book sales.
-This strategy gives TED the financial capability and reputational prestige to attract exceptional speakers – a la Bill Clinton, Jane Goodall, Bill Gates and Bono – for free (as a policy, TED never pays any of its speakers).
+TED also solicits sponsorships from companies such as Google, Coca Cola and GE, allowing them to host, for example, pre-event activities or social spaces during the conference while maintaining strict separation of church and state to ensure sponsors have no influence on content.
+A portion of its funding also comes from video advertising, licensing fees and book sales.
+This funding strategy gives TED the financial capability and reputational prestige to attract exceptional speakers – a la Bill Clinton, Jane Goodall, Bill Gates and Bono – for free (as a policy, TED never pays any of its speakers).
 This, in turn, draws highly interested and engaged participants, feeding the cycle.